OfficeDev/Office-Add-in-samples/Samples/Excel-Get-Started-With-Dev-Kit/README.md

 <img src="./assets/thumbnail.png" width="800"/>

-This is an Excel hello-world add-in that simply sets background color of selected range.
+This is a basic Excel add-in that sets background color of selected range.
+It uses a button in the add-in's task pane to do this.

-Excel add-ins are integrations built by third parties into Excel by using [Excel JavaScript API](https://learn.microsoft.com/en-us/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview) and [Office Platform capabilities](https://learn.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins).
+Excel add-ins are integrations that use the [Excel JavaScript APIs](https://learn.microsoft.com/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview) and [Office Platform capabilities](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins) to connect web services to the workbook.

 ## How to run this sample